ColonelVLS/Point-MAE_PytorchLightning/README.md

 Clone this repo.
 Do not forget to add --recursive at the end of the clone command to also clone the proper version of *dl_lib*.

-You also have to download and build the extension folder from the original Point-MAE repo.
+You also have to download and build the *extensions* folder from the original Point-MAE repo.